UniversalDependencies/docs/_qpm/dep/fixed.md

 fixed (kak, je)
 ~~~

-Below, a set of fixed expressions observed in the Pomak treebank are shown:
+Below, a set of fixed expressions observed in the Pomak treebank are listed:

 <!--In the Pomak treebank, there are several  fixed expressions.
 Usually, they are  attached directly to the head of the sentence.
 There exist also Pomak “compound conjunctions” or rather “prepositional adverb phrases”, which may form a special sub-type of the fixed label, which are attached to the “head” of the phrase in a chain form.
 Generally, it appears that Pomak multi word epressions may be grouped as following: -->